Alfresco/Aikau/tutorial/chapters/Tutorial12.md

         function(declare, Core, lang, CoreXhr, AlfConstants, array) {
 ```

-**NOTE - This utility function is a polyfill for the “forEach” function that was included in the ES5 specification [ADD LINK] so isn’t supported in IE8.
+**NOTE - This utility function is a polyfill for the [“forEach”](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach "Link to Mozilla Documentation") function that was included in the ES5 specification so isn’t supported in IE8.
 If you don’t need to support IE8 then you should use the native browser function (if you don’t understand much of this paragraph, then don’t worry - just use the code as provided!).**

 Finally we need to bind the `deleteGroups` function in a subscription to the “TUTORIAL_DELETE_GROUPS” topic.
 Add the following line into the `constructor` function: